amitgu22/enrichment-service/README.md

 This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using Kafka listner.

-As a pre-requisisye to the demo , we need to have local kafka setup.
+As a prerequisite to the demo , we need to have local kafka setup.

 Please follow the exact stpes mentioned in below UARL